nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

    % chmod 600 /etc/krb5/krb5.keytab
    % chmod 644 /etc/krb5/krb5.conf
    % chown root:sys /etc/krb5/*

+   # Check the keytab
+   % klist -ket /etc/krb5/krb5.keytab

+   # Test that you can kinit
    % kinit flast2@IPA.EXAMPLE.COM

 Create the LDAP configurations, bring the certificate, and create an NSS database.

 .. note:: Solaris 11.3 vs 11.4

    11.3 and 11.4 require different configurations.
 Please take note of that if you still have 11.3 or earlier systems.
+Omnios may require a different configuration.
+Test 11.3 and 11.4 to verify this.

 .. code-block:: bash